fuchsfranklin/Recommendation-System-Project/README.md

 # Recommendation-System-Project

-* The primary aim of this personal project is to create an interactive recommendation system dashboard, which takes in user inputs to generate a set of product recommendations based.
+* The primary aim of this personal project is to create an interactive recommendation system dashboard, which takes multiple user inputs to generate a set of product recommendations, where an algorithm of choice is trained on a random subset of the full dataset.